 If someone writes to enquire about your company’s services, begin your email with this sentence.
 Show your appreciation for their interest in working with your company.
 This is also a useful way to introduce the main topic of your email when used with the prepositions “about” or “regarding”.
 For example, “Thank you for contacting us regarding our current products and prices.”

 When a client or colleague replies to a previous email in a short amount of time, let them know and thank them.
 If the reply wasn’t quick, simply removing “prompt” will work, or, you can opt for, “Thank you for getting back to me.”

 8. Thank you for the information

 If you have asked someone for information, and they took the time to send it to you, use this sentence to demonstrate that you value what they’ve done.
 Again, you can use “about” or “regarding” to refer to the specific information provided.
 For example, “Thank you for the information about your current pricing.”

 If someone has gone out of their way to help you, thank them!
 If you want to offer more specific recognition for what they have done, follow this sentence with, “I really appreciate your help in resolving the problem.”

 Even if a client or manager writes to express some concerns they have regarding your work, you can still thank them.
 This shows that you value their input and will take their concerns seriously.
 Alternatively, you may wish to use, “Thank you for your feedback.”

-While thank yous at the beginning of an email are typically written to thank the reader for past actions, thank yous at the end of an email tend to imply you are thanking the reader for a future action.
+While thank yous at the beginning of an email are typically written to thank the reader for past actions, thank-yous at the end of an email tend to imply you are thanking the reader for future action.
 By showing your appreciation in advance, you are more likely to get a positive reaction.

 5. Thank you for your kind cooperation